 Keep an eye out for leftover cow bones too.
 Once used by a slaughterhouse for dumping cows remains, the current owner removed over 17,000 pounds of cow’s bones before opening the cave to the public.

-Allow yourself at least 30 minutes to navigate the lava tube and after you’ve finished, enjoy the picnic area or the Red Ti Botanical Garden Maze.
-Current entrance fee is $12 for adults and children under 5 are free.
+Allow yourself at least 30 minutes to navigate the lava tube, and after you’ve finished, enjoy the picnic area or the Red Ti Botanical Garden Maze.
+The current entrance fee is $12 for adults, and children under 5 are free.
 Your entrance fee does include the flashlights needed for the tour.
-The Hana Lava Tube are open daily from 10:30 a.m to 4 p.m.
+The Hana Lava Tube is open daily from 10:30 a.m. to 4 p.m.

 Wai’anapanapa State Park